bastig2001/grman_project_2/README.md

 is based on the [rsync algorithm](https://en.wikipedia.org/wiki/Rsync#Algorithm) as described in the [PhD theses by Andrew Tridgell](https://www.samba.org/~tridge/phd_thesis.pdf).

-The messages used for communication between client and server can be viewed in `messages/` and the algorithm's implementation is in `src/file_operator/`.
+The messages used for the communication between client and server can be viewed in `messages/` and the algorithm's implementation is in `src/file_operator/`.